DarthAsh/CrowdLabel-QC/README.md

-The command connects to MySQL with the configured credentials, imports the crowd-labeling tables, and writes `summary.json` plus a timestamped `summary-YYYYMMDD-HHMMSS.csv` under the chosen output directory.
+The command connects to MySQL with the configured credentials, imports the crowd-labeling tables, and writes `summary.json` plus a timestamped `tagging-report-YYYYMMDD-HHMMSS.csv` under the chosen output directory.

 ## Reports and metrics